Clinical Rotation Vaccine Exemptions

 Does Title VII protect me as a clinical rotation student?

 No. It’s a common misconception among clinical rotation students that they are definitely protected by the prohibition against religious discrimination in the workplace by Title VII of the Civil Rights Act of 1964 (Title VII).
-Unfortunately, while this federal law safeguards employees and job applicants from religious discrimination in the workplace, it may not cover independent contractors and non-paid individuals like volunteers or clinical rotation students.
-The good news is that other laws may offer protections, depending on the state and type of institution involved (i.e., private, public, or religious).
-Understanding these potential protections is crucial as a clinical rotation student.
+Unfortunately, while this federal law safeguards employees and job applicants from religious discrimination in the workplace, it does not cover independent contractors and non-paid individuals like volunteers or clinical rotation students.
+The legal relationship between a student and a clinical site runs through the school, so asking the school to advocate for your religious beliefs and find you a reasonable accommodation is essential for the success of your case.
+Whether a school must find you an accommodation depends on whether the school is public or private, as only public institutions are beholden to the First Amendment.

 Does the U.S. Constitution require the college and clinical rotation site to offer a religious vaccine exemption?